WeirdMidas/SkySceneAddon/README.md

 ### How is the module tested for each version?

 Simple, initially my device couldn't handle 6 apps for a long time.
 So in the Yuki-Chan version (the first one I'll release) I'll try to keep 6 apps active in memory for 30 minutes.
 And with each version of the module, I'll try to add +2 apps to last 30 minutes.
 And so on, I'll always try to keep my multitasking stable.

-### The dynamic swapping strategy

-Dynamic swapping is the main tuning of my module.
-It is a daemon that dynamically changes these three parameters based on loadavg every 15 seconds:
-- **extra_free_kbytes**: Calls kswapd earlier, as pressure increases, kswapd is called more frequently in a gentle manner, always respecting the system limits and increasing the reclaim as the memory demand requires.
-This potentially reduces freezes that occur in situations of extreme memory usage.
-- **swappiness**: uses more swap as demand increases, the higher the pressure, the more zram (or hybrid swap) is prioritized.
-This serves as a way to adapt zram usage based on system needs.
-- **vfs_cache_pressure**: as an additional, frees up "polluted" memory to allow the system to have more memory to meet the system's needs as an attempt to reduce pressure proportionally.

-And don't worry, the daemon is written in C++ and compiled in Clang.
-So it will use the minimum possible resources and will be able to perform masterfully.

 ### 使用解答